sorucoder/southhills-intermediate-programming-finals/chapter1/exercise9/README.md

 ## Prompt

 Research current rates of monetary exchange.
-Draw a flowchart or write pseudo- code to represent the logic of a program that allows the user to enter a number of dollars and convert it to Euros and Japanese yen.
+Write code to represent the logic of a program that allows the user to enter a number of dollars and convert it to Euros and Japanese yen.

 **Bonus:**